Gary Burton: Biography

-Burton has played with a wide variety of jazz musicians, including Gato Barbieri, Carla Bley, Chick Corea, Peter Erskine, Stan Getz, Hank Garland, Stephane Grappelli, Herbie Hancock, Keith Jarrett, B. B. King, Steve Lacy, Pat Metheny, Makoto Ozone, Tiger Okoshi, Astor Piazzolla, Tommy Smith, Ralph Towner, and Eberhard Weber.
+Burton has played with a wide variety of jazz musicians, including Gato Barbieri, Carla Bley, Chick Corea, Peter Erskine, Stan Getz, Hank Garland, Stéphane Grappelli, Herbie Hancock, Keith Jarrett, B. B. King, Steve Lacy, Pat Metheny, Makoto Ozone, Tiger Okoshi, Astor Piazzolla, Tommy Smith, Ralph Towner, and Eberhard Weber.

-Burton is known for his variation of traditional four-mallet grip which has come to be known as "Burton grip", and is popular among jazz vibraphonists, as well as some concert marimbists, including Pius Cheung and Evelyn Glennie.
+Burton is known for his variation of traditional four-mallet grip which has come to be known as the "Burton grip", and is popular among jazz vibraphonists, as well as some concert marimbists, including Pius Cheung and Evelyn Glennie.

 From 2004 to 2008, Burton hosted a weekly jazz radio show on Sirius Satellite Radio.
-In 2011, he released his first album for Mack Avenue Records, entitled Common Ground, featuring the New Gary Burton Quartet (with Julian Lage, Scott Colley, and Antonio Sanchez).
-In 2013, the group released Guided Tour, their second recording for Mack Avenue Records.
+In 2011, he released his first album for Mack Avenue Records, entitled Common Ground, featuring the New Gary Burton Quartet (with Julian Lage, Scott Colley, and Antonio Sánchez).
+In 2013, the group released Guided Tour, their second recording for Mack Avenue.
 Burton's autobiography, Learning to Listen, was published by Berklee Press in August 2013 and was voted "Jazz Book of the Year" by the Jazz Journalists Association.

 Burton retired from performing in March 2017 following a farewell tour with pianist and longtime collaborator Makoto Ozone.

 Personal life

 Burton is openly gay.
-He was in a homosexual relationship by the 1980s, and he came out publicly in a 1994 radio interview with Terry Gross.
+He was married to Katherine Goldwyn in the early 1980s and has two children.
+He was in a homosexual relationship by the mid-1980s, and he came out publicly in a 1994 radio interview with Terry Gross.
 In 2013, he married Jonathan Chong in Provincetown, Massachusetts.
 Burton's current partner is Dustin Le.